systemslab/popper-paper/paper/paper.md

 experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
 In other words, a Popper repository contains all the dependencies for an article, including its manuscript.
-The structure of a Popper repo is simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

 An example paper project is shown in @Lst:dir.
 A paper repository is composed primarily of the article text and experiment orchestration logic.
 The actual code that gets executed by an experiment is not part of the repository.
-This, as well as any large datasets that are used as input to an experiment, reside in their own repositories and are stored in the experiment folder of paper repository as references.
+This, as well as any large datasets that are used as input to an experiment, resides in their own repositories and are stored in the experiment folder of paper repository as references.

+![A sample workflow a paper reviewer or reader would use to read a Popperized article.
+(1) The PDF, Jupyter or Binder are used to visualize and interact with the results post-mortem on the reader's local machine (2) If needed the reader has the option of looking at the code and clone it locally (GitHub); for single-node experiments, they can be deployed locally too (Docker) (3) For multi-node experiments, Ansible can then be used to deploy the experiment on a public or private cloud (NSF's CloudLab in this case) (4) Lastly, experiments producing large data sets can make use of cloud storage.
+](figures/wflow.png){#fig:review-workflow}

-With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results.
-@Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
+With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
 The diagram uses tools we use in the use-case in Section 5.2, like Ansible and Docker, but as mentioned earlier, these can be swapped by equivalent tools.
 Using this workflow, the writer is completely transparent and the article consumer is free to explore results, re-run experiments, and contradict assetions in the paper.

 A paper is written in any desired markup language.
 In the above listing we use LATeX as an example (`paper.tex` file).
 There is a `build.sh` command that generates the output format (e.g. `PDF`).
 For the experiment execution logic, each experiment folder contains the necessary information such as setup, output post-processing (data analysis) and scripts for generating an image from the results.
 The execution of the experiment will produce output that is either consumed by a post-processing script, or directly by the scripts that generate an image.

-![A sample workflow a paper reviewer or reader would use to read a Popperized article.
-(1) The PDF, Jupyter or Binder are used to visualize and interact with the results post-mortem on the reader's local machine.
-(2) If needed the reader has the option of looking at the code and clone it locally (GitHub); for single-node experiments, they can be deployed locally too (Docker).
-(3) For multi-node experiments, Ansible can then be used to deploy the experiment on a public or private cloud (NSF's CloudLab in this case).
-(4) Lastly, experiments producing large data sets can make use of cloud storage.
-Popper is tool agnostic, so GitHub can be replaced with GitLab, Ansible with Puppet, Docker with VMs, etc.
-](figures/wflow.png){#fig:review-workflow}

 The output can be in any format (CSVs, HDF, NetCDF, etc.), as long as it is versioned and referenced.
 An important component of the